-We’ll show you tips and techniques for using color in your pictures.
+We’ll show you tips and techniques for capturing color in your landscape photos.

-Use the photo ideas below to inspire you to get out and capture your own photos with color.
+Use the ideas below to inspire you to get out and capture your own pictures with color.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 - Tripod: take a look at these compact and lightweight travel tripods!

 - Camera Bag: protect your camera from sand and water → We use Lowepro camera backpacks for outdoor photography.

 - Neutral density filter: to compensate for variance of light you’ll need to use a neutral density filter. → Check out the Kase magnetic filters we use!

 - Camera cleaning kit: remove dust or water that WILL get on your lens.
 NOTE: this is not for cleaning the sensor.

 - Memory cards: purchase name brand memory cards since you’re trusting your images to the card! → We use Lexar and Sandisk!

 - External hard drive: copy photos to a portable external hard drive ‘just in case’.